 Step 5: Add rice.
 Add arborio rice and stir one minute.
 Deglaze with white wine (if using) and cook the wine off.
 Add 1 cup of hot broth (a ladle works great for this), scraping up browned bits.
 Bring to simmer over medium-low, stirring occasionally.
 Let the rice absorb all of the broth.

 Step 6: Continue adding broth.
 Add 1 cup of hot broth at a time, letting the rice absorb it slowly each time.
 Stir often.
-When you add the last cup of broth, add the pile of asparagus tips, letting them cook for 3 minutes.
+When you add the last half cup of broth, add the pile of asparagus tips, letting them cook for 3 minutes.
 Rice should be creamy, yet slightly al dente.

 Step 7: Add the puree.
 Stir in blended asparagus “puree,” along with salt, pepper, and a squeeze of lemon juice.